WeaselGames/godot_luaAPI/README.md

 TODO
 -----
 - Finish v2 documentation
-- LuaJIT and Lua 5.1 support for GDExtension
 - Workaround for lack of CallableCustoms in GDExtension
 - More up to date todo list on the v2 [project](https://github.com/WeaselGames/lua/projects/1)